-- Lambda 4: sends notifications by email to logistics team and the customer
+- Lambda 4: sends notifications by email to the logistics team and the customer

 - Lambda 5: takes care of order fulfillment

-When searching for errors by keyword, for example, it is possible to narrow down results by Project, making it easier to debug issues related to a specific.
-Developers can configure policies or error alerting specific to a Project.
-Issues can be tracked and resolved in the context of a Project.
+☝️ When searching for errors by keyword, for example, it is possible to narrow down results by Group, making it easier to debug issues related to a specific project.
+Developers can configure policies or error alerting specific to a Group.
+Issues can be tracked and resolved in the context of a Group.

-In summary: with Dashbird Projects, developers can benefit from decentralization and a microservices approach at the software architecture-level, while retaining close supervision and visibility at a snapshot over the entire stack.
+In summary: with Dashbird Resource Groups, developers can benefit from decentralization and a microservices approach at the software architecture-level, while retaining close supervision and visibility at a snapshot over the entire stack.